-I have been making violins for nearly ten years now.
+I have been making violins for nearly twenty years now.
 I studied violin making in the Italian tradition with Charles Ervin (who studied with Giovanni Battista Morassi in Cremona, Italy).
 All violins I make are hand-crafted in this Italian tradition using the finest wood and fittings available.

 I use European maple for the back, sides and neck and European spruce for the top.
 I typically use custom made ebony fittings (because they go so nicely with my varnish).
 I can use other materials upon request.